terrorobe/evcc/docs/reverse-proxy-feature.md

 **Proxy Authentication Handling:**
 - Proxy routes raw TCP based on SNI - cannot see or modify HTTP content
-- EVCC handles all authentication exactly as it does today
+- evcc handles all authentication exactly as it does today
 - JWT tokens work unchanged through the tunnel
 - No proxy modifications needed to authentication system